JJLDonley/Simple-Programming-Language/simple-grammar.md

 - **Artifacts:** Unified construct for data structures, enumerations, and namespaces
 - **Procedures:** First-class functions with no keyword prefix
 - **Minimal conditionals:** Expression-based with `|>` chain operator for short-circuiting
+- **Strict typing:** All variables must have explicit type declarations
 - **Minimal syntax:** No unnecessary keywords, clear and readable

 **File Extension:** `.s`